Quantor's production build is signed with an offline Ed25519 key

 The current plan permits LIVE β FREE does not.
 Starter allows LIVE on EMA only; advanced strategies (Breakout V1, TS Momentum V1, Adaptive Pro, Custom) require Pro or Teams.

-LIVE_ADVANCED mode
+LIVE_ADVANCED modeadvancedStrategies

 Advanced mode requires a plan with the advanced-strategies feature.